gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 **Solution**: All instances of `datetime.utcnow()` were replaced with the modern, timezone-aware equivalent: `datetime.now(timezone.utc)`.
 The necessary `timezone` object was imported from the `datetime` module.
 **Rationale**: Using up-to-date, non-deprecated methods is crucial for long-term code health and maintainability.
 This change ensures the codebase is aligned with current Python best practices and will be compatible with future versions.
 **Result**: The test suite now runs cleanly without any `DeprecationWarning`s, improving readability and confidence in the test results.
+### [2025-08-11 22:31:00] - **Decision: Clean Up Test Runner Configuration**
+**Problem**: The universal test runner (`tests/run_all_tests.py`) was configured to run two test files that no longer exist in the project: `tests/unit/test_timing_validation.py` and `tests/integration/logging/test_hierarchical_tracing.py`.
+This resulted in unnecessary and confusing "Skipping missing test" warnings in the test output.
+**Solution**: The references to these two non-existent files were removed from the `test_categories` dictionary within the `AITradingTestRunner` class.
+**Rationale**: A clean test execution output is crucial for developer confidence.
+Removing references to deleted files ensures that the test runner's output is concise, accurate, and free of irrelevant warnings, allowing developers to focus on actual test results.
+**Result**: The test suite now runs without any warnings about missing files, providing a cleaner and more professional development experience.
 ### [2025-08-11 22:08:00] - **Architectural Decision: Refactor `BinanceApiClient` to Use `StructuredLogger`**
 **Problem**: The `BinanceApiClient` was using Python's standard `logging.Logger`.
 This resulted in logs that lacked critical context, appearing with `"service": "default_service"` and `"operation": "unknown"`.
 This broke the unified logging schema and made it difficult to trace the origin and purpose of API-related log entries.
 **Solution**: The `BinanceApiClient` will be refactored to accept and use the project's custom `StructuredLogger`.